-- · Payments made after you separate from service if you will be at least age 55 in the year of the separation - · Payments that start after you separate from service if paid at least annually in equal or close to equal amounts over your life or life expectancy (or the lives or joint life expectancy of you and your beneficiary) - · Payments from a governmental defined benefit pension plan made after you separate from service if you are a public safety employee and you are at least age 50 in the year of the separation - · Payments made due to disability - · Payments after your death - · Corrective distributions of contributions that exceed tax law limitations - · Payments made directly to the government to satisfy a federal tax levy - · Payments made under a qualified domestic relations order (QDRO) - · Payments up to the amount of your deductible medical expenses (without regard to whether you itemize deductions for the taxable year) - · Certain payments made while you are on active duty if you were a member of a reserve component called to duty after September 11, 2001 for more than 179 days - · Payments of certain automatic enrollment contributions requested to be withdrawn within 90 days of the first contribution. - · Payments for certain distributions relating to certain federally declared disasters; and - · Phased retirement payments made to federal employees.
+- Payments made after you separate from service if you will be at least age 55 in the year of the separation - Payments that start after you separate from service if paid at least annually in equal or close to equal amounts over your life or life expectancy (or the lives or joint life expectancy of you and your beneficiary) - Payments from a governmental defined benefit pension plan made after you separate from service if you are a public safety employee and you are at least age 50 in the year of the separation - · Payments made due to disability - · Payments after your death - · Corrective distributions of contributions that exceed tax law limitations - · Payments made directly to the government to satisfy a federal tax levy - · Payments made under a qualified domestic relations order (QDRO) - Payments up to the amount of your deductible medical expenses (without regard to whether you itemize deductions for the taxable year) - Certain payments made while you are on active duty if you were a member of a reserve component called to duty after September 11, 2001 for more than 179 days - Payments of certain automatic enrollment contributions requested to be withdrawn within 90 days of the first contribution. - Payments excepted from the additional income tax by federal legislation relating to certain emergencies and disasters; and - · Phased retirement payments made to federal employees.